 Overall for the above average individuals, that are familiar with the basic logic of mathematics, while both training systems get great training and fitness and develop many things as endurance, persistence, strength, courage, none of them is a good self defense training system since none of them spends enough time of training on the basic applications of defending an average attacker armed with a knife and knows how to use it, or an attacker with boxing experience, or with kicking experience.

-While systematically both methods deal with controlling an opponent standing and on the floor, none of them consider an opponent that acts with a mind of its own that does not belong to the mat.
+While systematically both methods deal with controlling an opponent standing and on the floor, none of them consider an opponent that acts with a mindset of its own that does not belong to the mat.

 If they would open their eyes and try to see how would they compare with other fighting methods, or training methods for fighting that put ninety percent on striking to the face, or ninety percent of stabbing with a knife, instead of saying that this is all we know, and we can catch you and close the distance if you try to punch (which is a good defense too) and if we lunge our bodies at your body in a great speed the momentum will stop your repeating attacks.